 And I know that in time, all will come to bloom.

 The wind whips and whisks the wisps,

-Casts cloudy skies and spreads a crisp, brisk, mist,
+and spreading a crisp, brisk mist,

 This too I know is true,